 Biology 213 is the third course in a year-long sequence introducing fundamental science processes and major concepts of contemporary biology.
-It serves largely as a platform for students majoring in life science, natural resources studies or preprofessional programs such as premed, prevet, physical therapy, etc. It also meets science general education requirements at most upper level colleges and universities.
-This course helps students develop skills basic to science investigation, abilities using standard lab equipment, concepts of roles and relationships between science and the rest of society.
+It serves largely as a platform for students majoring in life science, natural resources studies or pre-professional programs such as pre-medicine, pre-veterinary, physical therapy, etc. It also meets science general education requirements at most upper level colleges and universities.
+This course helps students develop skills basic to science investigation, abilities using standard lab equipment, concepts essential for an understanding of modern biology, and an awareness of roles and relationships between science and the rest of society.
 BI 213 emphasizes an inquiry into plant and animal form and function, plant diversity and principles of ecology.
-Prerequisite: BI 212 or instructor approval.
+Prerequisite: BI 212 and 212L or instructor approval.
 Corequisite: BI 213 with BI 213L.
 SPRING

+BI 222

+HUMAN GENETICS

-BI 222 HUMAN GENETICS (3.00 Lecture, Hrs./Wk.)
+(3.00 Lecture, Hrs./Wk.)

 While focusing on human heredity, students will investigate principles and patterns of Mendelian inheritance, population genetics and molecular genetics.
-Prerequisite: None.
-A previous biology class, WR 121 and MTH 60 recommended.
-WINTER 2008-2009
+Prerequisite: A previous biology class and MTH 60 or instructor approval.
+WINTER 2008 - 2009